K-WeiMing/PDF-Renamer/README.md

 To rename PDF Documents using OpenCV and Pytesseract

 # Project Description
-This project is used to rename documents based on detecting the document number using ReGex, opencv and pytesseract.
+This side project is used to rename documents based on detecting the document number using ReGex, opencv and pytesseract.

 # Using It
 ```python